 Due date OR invoice date means using the invoice due date if set, otherwise the invoice date is used as the default basis.

-And if this calculated date falls into the past, it will remain as the current day until the invoice is paid (never goes into the past, either current day or future)
+And if this calculated date falls into the past, it will remain as the current day until the invoice is paid (the date never goes into the past, but is either the current day or in the future).

 If you leave Delay in collection of sales invoice at zero, the timing of the invoice in collection in the forecast is the same as the original due date or date.